Name of Employer: City of Raleigh

 - Serves as division representative and advisor to management, City officials, boards, commissions, authorities, outside agencies, the public and/or other organizations regarding assigned area; attends and facilitates meetings.

 - Develops and delivers presentations; prepares and/or oversees the preparation, maintenance and/or distribution of correspondence, reports, documents, system information and other related communication materials.

 - Oversees and participates in the analysis, development and administration of assigned budget; monitors and approves expenditures and budget compliance; and recommends adjustments.

 - Performs other duties of a similar nature and level as assigned.

 Job Candidate Qualifications

-Bachelor’s degree in planning or public administration or field directly related to assignment and five years of related professional planning experience.
-Master’s degree highly preferred.
+- Bachelor’s Degree in public administration or field directly related to assignment and eight years of progressively responsible related experience that includes significant management and supervisory experience.

-- Practices and methods of coaching and leading the work of others (based on assignment).
+- Practices and methods of coaching and leading the work of others.